-The modified OpenSSL code is included in the BIND 9 release, in the form of a context diff against the latest verions of OpenSSL.
-OpenSSL 0.9.8 and 1.0.0 are both supported; there are separate diffs for each version.
-In the examples to follow, we use OpenSSL 0.9.8, but the same methods work with OpenSSL 1.0.0.
+The modified OpenSSL code is included in the BIND 9 release, in the form of a context diff against the latest verions of OpenSSL 0.9.8, 1.0.0 and 1.0.1 are supported; there are separate diffs for each version.
+In the examples to follow, we use OpenSSL 0.9.8, but the same methods work with OpenSSL 1.0.0 and 1.0.1.

-The latest OpenSSL versions at the time of the BIND release are 0.9.8s and 1.0.0f.
+The latest OpenSSL versions at the time of the BIND release are 0.9.8y, 1.0.0k and 1.0.1e.
 ISC will provide an updated patch as new versions of OpenSSL are released.
 The version number in the following examples is expected to change.